THIS WEEK’S EVENTS

 6:30 p.m. to 8:00 p.m.
 The W Connection Widows Helping Widows Rebuild Their Lives – UWS Chapter Meeting (Wed) Join us on Zoom to discuss topics and issues to help widows rebuild their lives after the loss of a spouse.
 These groups are for widows and run by widows.
 Please RSVP to dawn@wconnection.org if you are interested in attending.
 Membership in The W Connection is $40 annually which gives you access to our programs and services, but everyone is welcome to a free trial meeting.

 10 a.m. until 11 a.m.
 Yoga en Español (Yoga in Spanish) Conéctate, equilibra y desafíate con Yoga en español.
 Esta clase de Vinyasa Yoga incluye flujos de intensidad media que te llevarán desde el saludo al sol hasta una postura máxima final.
-Ven y concéntrate en las inversiones y la respiración para ayudarte a mejorar tu práctica personal mientras brindas conciencia y una nueva experiences.
+Ven y concéntrate en las inversiones y la respiración para ayudarte a mejorar tu práctica personal mientras brindas conciencia y una nueva experiencia.
 Por favor trae tu propria colchoneta de yoga.
-New York Public Library – Morningside Heights Branch, 2900 Broadway (at W 113th St).
+Please bring a mat!
+This class will primarily be taught in Spanish.
+Instructor: Lucia Pinzon.
+New York Public Library – Morningside Heights Branch, 2900 Broadway.
 FREE.

 6 p.m. until 6:45 p.m.
 Bodyweight Circuit Training This circuit training class combines bodyweight resistance training and conditioning to provide you with a dynamic full body workout.
 Whether you are a beginner and need to learn proper form or know your way around the gym and looking for a challenge- this class for you!
 Come engage in exercises that target all muscle groups as well as get your heart pumping.
 Class meets in the community room.
 Please bring your own water, towel, and mat.
 Instructor: Jodi Brockington.
 Central Park Gardens – Community Room, 50 West 97th St. FREE.